SomeB1oody/TFPARN/README.md

-# ASVspoof5 Deep Learning System
+# TFPARN (Transformer-based Focal-Pairwise Attentive Ranking Network) for Anti-Spoofing

-A Transformer-based deep learning system for detecting AI-generated synthetic speech in the ASVspoof5 challenge.
+A Transformer solution for detecting AI-generated synthetic speech in the ASVspoof5 challenge.
 This model distinguishes between genuine human speech (bonafide) and AI-generated synthetic speech (spoof) using a complete end-to-end architecture.

 ---